Rock Howard: Fatal Fury games

+The King of Fighters and other games

 Despite making several cameos in games from The King of Fighters series, Rock was only playable in the spin-off games KOF: Maximum Impact and Maximum Impact 2 for several years.
 Both games feature Rock entering into King of Fighters tournaments developed in Southtown prior to the events of Mark of the Wolves.
+In spite of his father's ways, Rock is a warm, friendly and compassionate young man, possessing Terry's strong sense of justice and heroism.
+Every day, Rock fights off his evil side and tries to get out of the shadow of his father.
+He is the middle term between Geese's excessive evil and Terry's excessive festive personality.
+Rock is also a very compassionate man, offering to help those in need, such as helping Hotaru Futaba to find her older brother.
+He also tends to be very uncomfortable and nervous around women, having been raised by men nearly all of his life.
 Rock makes his first playable appearance in a mainline King of Fighters title in The King of Fighters XIV, being added to the game via post-launch downloadable content.
 However his canonical first participation on the team-based tournament is in The King of Fighters XV, where he is a new leader of the DLC Team Garou.
-Rock also appears as a playable character in the crossover video games NeoGeo Battle Coliseum and Capcom vs. SNK 2.

 Rock also appears in the 2006 original net animation The King of Fighters: Another Day.
 In the second episode Rock finds Lien Neville fighting Billy Kane, Geese's former right-hand man, in the Geese Tower.
 As Lien is about to be killed, Rock saves her, which enrages Billy as he cannot believe that he is Geese's son.
 As Billy attacks Rock, Lien shoots a laser that takes Billy out of the tower.
-Memories of Stray Wolves, a twenty-minute featurette serves as a retrospective of the Fatal Fury series, with Terry narrating the events of the games to Rock.
-The first seven volumes from the manhua The King of Fighters 2003 by Wing Yen features a short chapter from Garou: Mark of the Wolves based on Rock's training with Terry.
-In the last of the chapters, Rock fights Grant, who is revealed to be a childhood friend who always protected him.
-Despite feeling sad for fighting his friend, Rock defeats Grant in order to meet the host of the Maximum Mayhem tournament, his uncle, Kain.
+The first seven volumes from the manhua The King of Fighters 2003 by Wing Yen features a short chapter from Garou: Mark of the Wolves based on Rock's training with Terry and their eventual fight in the semifinals which ends with the teenager's victory and follows with his battle against Grant.

 A young Rock appears in the 2017 webseries, The King of Fighters: Destiny.
 In episode eleven, Rock meets Terry at a coffee shop.
 He is caught by a worker attempting to steal food, so he pretends that Terry is his father to escape trouble.
 After learning that the boy has no one to raise him, Terry promises to adopt Rock as his son after he defeats Geese.
 Terry's display of kindness towards Rock also convinces Angelina to stop herself from poisoning him.

+Rock also appears as a playable character in the crossover video games NeoGeo Battle Coliseum and Capcom vs. SNK 2.

 Rock is featured in The King of Fighters All Star, and makes a cameo in the King of Fighters Stadium stage in Super Smash Bros.
 Ultimate.